J. Bruce Jacobs: Life and career

 In the early 1990s, Jacobs was appointed to the Australia-China Council.
 He began teaching at Monash University in 1991, and was granted emeritus status upon retirement in 2014.
 Jacobs received the Order of Brilliant Star with Grand Cordon from the government of the Republic of China in November 2018, and was named a member of the Order of Australia in the 2019 Queen's Birthday Honours.
 Jacobs was diagnosed with pancreatic cancer in 2017, and died in Melbourne on 24 November 2019, aged 76.
+He was married to Kim Jung-sim.

 Publications

 Several opinion pieces written by Jacobs were published in the Taipei Times.
 While writing for that publication, he argued that a paradigm shift was necessary in Taiwanese politics and diplomatic efforts, while comparing the one-China policy to the flat Earth model.
 Jacobs also opined on the teaching of Taiwanese history, the Senkaku Islands dispute, territorial disputes in the South China Sea, and Cross-Strait as well as foreign relations of Taiwan.
 In 2013, Jacobs argued for Taiwan's status as a middle power.
-Many of Jacobs' writings took the form of an open letter in which he discussed a wide array of topics relating to politics in Taiwan.
+He was a signatory or sole author of several open letters appearing in the Taipei Times, which discussed a wide array of topics relating to politics in Taiwan.
 Such letters were specifically addressed to Taiwanese politicians Wang Ching-feng, Ma Ying-jeou, and generally to Taiwanese people, as well as Canadian prime minister Justin Trudeau and Qantas chief executive officer Alan Joyce.
 Jacobs regularly penned electoral analyses for the Taipei Times, including in 2004, 2005, 2008's presidential and legislative election, 2010, 2014, 2016, and 2018.

 In written and spoken commentary, Jacobs was critical of Su Chi, as well as the presidency of Chen Shui-bian.
 He also discussed the loss of Taiwan-centric publications Taiwan Communique and Thinking Taiwan, which both ceased publication in 2016.
 In Lee Teng-hui and the Idea of Taiwan Jacobs and I-hao Ben Liu discussed Lee Teng-hui's contribution to Taiwan's democratization, Taiwanization, and Taiwanese nationalism.
 Jacobs wrote a number of books about Taiwan, which included Local Politics in Rural Taiwan under Dictatorship and Democracy (2008), Democratizing Taiwan (2012), The Kaohsiung Incident in Taiwan and Memoirs of a Foreign Big Beard (2016), and Changing Taiwanese Identities (2018, edited with Peter Kang).